 Audio, Video and Animations

-Simple animations can be done with animated GIF files - the use of these is chiefly confined to advertisements and tacky clip-art.
+Simple animations can be done with animated GIF files - the use of these is chiefly confined to older-style advertisements and tacky clip-art.

 Audio